 While it’s best to be associated with a particular modeling type, when it comes to style and shooting angles, try to present your full range of abilities.
-Potential employers and scouts want to see versatility and flexibility in models.
+Whether you're more Karlie Kloss or Ashley Graham, don't forget to show it off.
+Potential employers, scouts, talent agents and modeling agencies want to see versatility and flexibility in models.
 This is especially true if you’re just starting out and don’t yet have a strong signature style.

 Demonstrate to prospective employers that you are capable of working in different types of productions by including a mix of images in your online modeling portfolio.
 This means photos that vary in style and artistic vision, as well as shots that show off different angles and takes on your features.